Exchange Splitting of a Hybrid Surface State and Ferromagnetic Order in a 2D Surface Alloy

 Finally, we would like to point out that the best agreement between experiment and theory was obtained for a Hubbard parameter U$=1.5\,$eV.
-This value is surprisingly small compared to previous DFT+U calculations of bulk materials containing Dy \cite{Rahmanizadeh.2012,Raekers.2009} and hence points to a highly efficient screening of the electron correlations of the Dy 4f electrons by the host material Ag.
+This value is surprisingly small compared to previous DFT+U calculations of bulk materials containing Dy \cite{Rahmanizadeh.2012,Raekers.2009} and hence points to a highly efficient screening of the Dy 4f electrons by the s-electrons of the host material Ag.
 The reduced electronic correlations are responsible for the exceptionally small binding energy of the Dy 4f states.
 This underlines the important role of the Dy-Ag interaction for the electronic correlations as well as for the spin-dependent and magnetic properties of the surface alloy.

 In conclusion, our experimental and theoretical investigation of the spin-dependent electronic structure of a Dy-Ag surface alloy reveals clear spectroscopic indications for the formation of a low-dimensional ferromagnetic phase at low sample temperature of $40\,$K. We demonstrate a significant spin-splitting of the localized Dy 4f states as well as an exchange split hole-like Dy-Ag hybrid surface state in the center of the SBZ.
-We propose that the long range order of the localized Dy moment is mediated by this Dy-Ag hybrid surface state.
+This characteristic band structure shows that the long-range order of the localized Dy moment is mediated by the spin-polarized electrons of the Dy-Ag hybrid surface state.
 As a consequence, the magnitude of exchange splitting of the hybrid surface state crucially depends on the strength of the indirect, RKKY-like exchange coupling in the alloy layer as well as on the localized magnetic moments of the rare earth atoms.
 Considering the high tunability of binary surface alloys, our findings lay the foundation for tailoring and controlling the spin order and the spin-dependent charge carrier properties in low dimensional structures by surface alloying.